mrtyson93/springbooth2/README.md

 ## Running the Application

+1. Configure Java 21 on your machine
-1. Clone the repository:
+2. Clone the repository
-2. Navigate to the project directory:
+3. Navigate to the project directory
-3. Run the application:
+4. Run the application:
 - If on a Mac, you can run ```./mvnw spring-boot:run```
 - If on a Windows, you can run ```mvnw.cmd spring-boot:run```

 ## Running Tests

-1. Clone the repository:
+1. Clone the repository
-2. Navigate to the project directory:
+2. Navigate to the project directory
 3. Run the tests:
 - If on a Mac, you can run ```./mvnw test```
 - If on a Windows, you can run ```mvnw.cmd test```